 You must complete your prerequisite coursework by the end of the regular academic session prior to your desired entry date.
-For example, if you are applying to the Winter 2019/20 session, your prerequisite coursework must be completed by the end of the Winter 2019/20 session (end of April 2019).
+For example, if you are applying to the Winter 2020/21 intake, your prerequisite coursework must be completed by the end of the Winter 2019/20 session (end of

 Will you consider courses I completed in the Summer term?